G-symmetric monoidal categories of modules over equivariant commutative ring spectra: Homotopical categories of modules over an algebra

+\begin{warning} What is not preserved by $\sL\sI_U^{U'}$ is not the underlying additive homotopy theory but the multiplicative norms.
+Specifically, the derived functor of $\sL\sI_U^{U'}$ preserves only those multiplicative norms corresponding to $G$-sets that are admissible in both $U$ and $U'$.
+Put another way, these functors do not preserve the homotopical equivariant symmetric monoidal structure. \end{warning}

+We now turn to the fixed points.
 The forgetful functors $\iota_H^*$ preserve all weak equivalences, and so are already derived.
 Their left and right adjoints can be derived by cofibrant or fibrant approximation, as a consequence of the preceding lemmas.
-Similarly, the (right) derived functors of the categorical fixed points can be computed by fibrant replacement and the (left) derived functors of geometric fixed points by cofibrant replacement.
+Similarly, Proposition~\ref{prop:homochange} implies that the (right) derived functors of the categorical fixed points can be computed by fibrant replacement and the (left) derived functors of geometric fixed points by cofibrant replacement.
 We summarize the situation in the following result.

 \begin{proposition} \begin{enumerate} \item The forgetful functors $\iota_H^*$ preserve all weak equivalences on $\gspectra_U$ and $\gspectra[G][\bL_U]$. \item The left adjoint $G_+ \sma_H (-)$ to $\iota_H^*$ preserves weak equivalences between cofibrant objects on $\gspectra_U$ and $\gspectra[G][\bL_U]$.
 The right adjoint $F_H(G,-)$ to $\iota_H^*$ preserves weak equivalences between fibrant objects on $\gspectra_U$ and $\gspectra[G][\bL_U]$. \item The categorical fixed point functor $(-)^H$ preserves weak equivalences between fibrant objects in $\gspectra_U$ and $\gspectra[G][\bL_U]$. \item The geometric fixed point functor $\Phi^H$ preserves weak equivalences between cofibrant objects in $\gspectra_U$ and $\gspectra[G][\bL_U]$. \end{enumerate} \end{proposition}